ReyFScode/DSO-notes/Terraform notes.md

 ---

 # **Installing Terraform--**
 To get started with Terraform, you need to install it on your local machine.
-Here's how:
+Here's how (this covers downloading from .zip, there are also package based installation instructions on the terraform website)
 #### 1. Download Terraform:
 Visit the official Terraform website (https://www.terraform.io/downloads.html) and download the appropriate binary for your operating system (e.g., Windows, macOS, Linux).
 #### 2. Install Terraform: